CapnOdin/GridGUI/docs/Classes/Cell.md

     ####othersW
     !!! info ""

-        **desc**: The combined horisontal expansion weight of other cells that this cell is in conflict with.
+        **desc**: The combined horizontal expansion weight of other cells that this cell is in conflict with.
 This is used to calculate the part of the additional GUI width that this cell should take.

         **type**: number